 To mic a drum kit, start with the essentials — a kick mic, a snare mic and a stereo overhead pair — then add more mics as your interface inputs and room allow.
 How many mics you use depends on your gear and goals, but good placement and managing phase matter far more than owning a huge mic locker.
-This guide covers minimal and full setups step by step.
+This guide covers minimal and full setups step by step, and pairs well with our broader walkthrough on how to record drums at home.

 A drum kit is one instrument made of many sources, so the trick is capturing a balanced, cohesive sound rather than just sticking a mic on every drum.